Yehonatan Geffen

 Yehonatan Geffen (יהונתן גפן; 22 February 1947 – 19 April 2023), also known as Yonatan Gefen, was an Israeli author, poet, songwriter, journalist, satirist and playwright.

 Early life and education

 Geffen was born in moshav Nahalal.
+He had three younger sisters.
+Geffen's mother Aviva was the sister of Moshe Dayan, and his cousins were actor and director Assi Dayan, politician and author Yael Dayan, and sculptur Udi Dayan.

 In 1965, he served as a paratrooper in the Israel Defense Forces under Matan Vilnai, and became an officer.
-After his discharge from the IDF in 1969 and moving to Tel Aviv, he took up poetry.
-He later studied in London.
+In 1967, while Geffen was serving in the IDF, his mother overdosed on medication and died.
+Geffen considered it to have been suicide.
+His sister Nurit also died by suicide in 1977.